FREQUENTLY ASKED QUESTIONS

 No, you don’t have to wait.

-More information can be found on the Emergency Assistance page.
+More information can be found on the Housing page.

-How can I apply for disaster recovery and disaster unemployment assistance?
+How can I apply for disaster unemployment assistance?

 Is it possible for me to get flood insurance for my home or business in the event of a future natural disaster?

 Yes.
-CLICK HERE to learn about the National Flood Insurance Program on our blog.
+CLICK HERE to learn about the National Flood Insurance Program.
 In addition to protecting your residential or business property, your NFIP participation benefits our entire community by reducing overall flood recovery costs and improving Black Mountain’s eligibility for federal assistance programs.

 What are the current road conditions?

 CLICK FOR MAP OF DAMAGED ROADS/BRIDGES IN BLACK MOUNTAIN.
-Non-essential travel is still discouraged as damaged roads may not support heavy traffic.
-Traffic is also hindering repair efforts.
-Barricades are in short supply, and not all road hazards are marked, so please drive with caution.
+Be aware that barricades are in short supply and not all road hazards are marked, so please drive with caution.

 What help is available for small businesses and non-profits affected by the hurricane?